COVID-19 Updates: Taking steps to return to normal.

 Indigenous peoples have specific hunting and fishing rights in Alberta.

 Provincial zoos must meet Alberta Environment and Parks (AEP) standards for animal care and customer experience.

-Report suspicious or illegal hunting and fishing activity, dangerous wildlife encounters and serious public lands abuse by phone or online.
+Report suspicious or illegal hunting and fishing activity, or dangerous wildlife encounters by phone or online.